SAS-DHRH/raspberry-pi/kiosk/Chromium-X11.md

 # Chromium (X11 version)

 Raspberry Pi OS configured to automatically boot into a full page web kiosk mode.
-This Chromium-based solution is built from scratch and thus is highly customisable (build as you like!).
+This Chromium-based solution is built from scratch and is highly customisable (build as you like!).

 <br />

 ## Hardware

-* Raspberry Pi 3B/3B+/4B or Raspberry Pi Zero W/WH/2W
+* Raspberry Pi 3B/3B+/4B
 * Power supply for Raspberry Pi
-* MicroSD card  (8GB or 16GB is generally sufficient)
+* MicroSD card  (16GB or larger, U1/Class 10 recommended)
+* Optionally, heatsink and/or fan for Raspberry Pi
+* Display monitor
+* Power supply for the display monitor
+* HDMI cable for connecting Raspberry Pi to the display monitor

+**Additionally for installation:**

+* Another computer (Windows, Mac or Linux)
 * MicroSD card reader
+* USB Keyboard
+* USB Mouse

+**Additionally for system administration and troubleshooting/debugging:**

+* USB Keyboard
-* Display screen/monitor
+* USB Mouse
-* Power supply for the display screen/monitor
-* HDMI (Raspberry Pi 3) or Micro HDMI (Raspberry Pi 4) or Mini HDMI (Raspberry Pi Zero) cable
-* Optionally, heatsink and/or fan for Raspberry Pi

-For installation, setup and system administration, you will also need a keyboard.

 <br />